-In the 2019 Fiscal Year, we made grants of 91,547 and 15,258 restricted shares of Common Stock to Mr. Rosenfeld and Ms. Frieders, respectively, for performance in the fiscal year ended December 31, 2018.
-The restricted stock awards made to Mr. Rosenfeld and Ms. Frieders vest in five equal annual installments.
+In the 2020 Fiscal Year, we made a grant of 108,040 restricted shares of Common Stock to Mr. Rosenfeld for performance in the fiscal year ended December 31, 2019.
+The restricted stock award made to Mr. Rosenfeld vests in five equal annual installments.
 Gallagher reviewed the individual grant values relative to market practice.
-These equity awards in the 2019 Fiscal Year were made under the 2006 Plan.
+These equity awards in the 2020 Fiscal Year were made under the 2019 Plan.
+No equity-based awards were made to the Named Executive Officers for performance in the 2020 Fiscal Year, because we did not have net income for the year as provided for in the bonus plan.